-As at 31 December 2020, 146 employees were on the Group's payroll (31 December 2019: 180 employees).
-For the year ended 31 December 2020, total staff costs (including Directors' remuneration) amounted to approximately HK\$37.2 million (2019: approximately HK\$27.6 million).
-Total staff costs comprised salaries, Directors' fee and allowances, discretionary bonuses and retirement scheme contributions.
+As at 31 December 2021, 91 employees were on the Group's payroll (31 December 2020: 146 employees).
+For the year ended 31 December 2021, total staff costs (including Directors' remuneration) amounted to approximately HK\$30.3 million (2020: approximately HK\$37.2 million).
+The decrease was mainly due to the reduction of project related staff as a result of completion of certain slope work projects from public sector during the year ended 31 December 2021.
+Total staff costs comprised salaries, Directors' fee, wages and allowances, discretionary bonuses and retirement scheme contributions.
 In order to attract and retain high quality staff and to enable smooth operation within the Group, the remuneration policy of the Group's employees are being reviewed periodically to ensure that the salary and benefit levels of employees of the Group are competitive (with reference to market conditions and individual qualifications, position and experience).
 The Group continues to provide adequate job training to the employees to equip them with practical knowledge and skills.
-Apart from the defined contribution retirement benefit schemes in Hong Kong and Cambodia and job training programs, salaries increment and discretionary bonuses are being awarded to employees according to the assessment of individual performance and market situation.
+Apart from the defined contribution retirement plan in Hong Kong and job training programs, salary increments and discretionary bonuses are being awarded to employees according to the assessment of individual performance and market situation.
 For remuneration policies of the Directors and senior management and share option schemes, please refer to sections headed "REMUNERATION COMMITTEE" and "SHARE OPTION SCHEME" in this annual report respectively.